puppetlabs/trapperkeeper/README.md

 unexpected behavior.

-This provides the ability to extend the functionality of a deployed, trapperkeeper-based application by simply including one or more services packaged into standalone "plugin" .jars, and adding the additional service(s) to the bootstrap configuration.
+This provides the ability to extend the functionality of a deployed, Trapperkeeper-based application by simply including one or more services packaged into standalone "plugin" .jars, and adding the additional service(s) to the bootstrap configuration.

 Projects that wish to package themselves as "plugin" .jars should build an uberjar containing all of their dependencies.
-However, there is one caveat here - trapperkeeper *and all of its depenedencies* should be excluded from the uberjar.
-If the exclusions are not defined correctly, trapperkeeper will fail to start because there will be duplicate versions of classes/namespaces on the classpath.
+However, there is one caveat here - Trapperkeeper *and all of its depenedencies* should be excluded from the uberjar.
+If the exclusions are not defined correctly, Trapperkeeper will fail to start because there will be duplicate versions of classes/namespaces on the classpath.

 Plugins are specified via a command-line argument:
-`--plugins /path/to/plugins/directory`; every .jar file in that directory will be added to the classpath by trapperkeeper.
+`--plugins /path/to/plugins/directory`; every .jar file in that directory will be added to the classpath by Trapperkeeper.

 ## Polyglot Support

-It should be possible (when extenuating circumstances necessitate it) to integrate code from just about any JVM language into a trapperkeeper application.
+It should be possible (when extenuating circumstances necessitate it) to integrate code from just about any JVM language into a Trapperkeeper application.
 At the time of this writing, the only languages we've really experimented with are Java and Ruby (via JRuby).

-For Java, the trapperkeeper webserver service contains an [example servlet app](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/tree/master/examples/servlet_app), which illustrates how you can run a Java servlet in trapperkeeper's webserver.
+For Java, the Trapperkeeper webserver service contains an [example servlet app](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/tree/master/examples/servlet_app), which illustrates how you can run a Java servlet in trapperkeeper's webserver.

-We have also included a simple example of wrapping a Java library in a trapperkeeper service, so that it can provide functions to other services.
+We have also included a simple example of wrapping a Java library in a Trapperkeeper service, so that it can provide functions to other services.
 Have a look at the code for the [example java service provider app](examples/java_service) for more info.

-For Ruby, we've been able to write an alternate implementation of a `webserver-service` which provides an `add-rack-handler` function for running Rack applications inside of trapperkeeper.
-We've also been able to illustrate the ability to call clojure functions provided by existing clojure trapperkeeper services from the Ruby code in such a Rack application.
+For Ruby, we've been able to write an alternate implementation of a `webserver-service` which provides an `add-rack-handler` function for running Rack applications inside of Trapperkeeper.
+We've also been able to illustrate the ability to call clojure functions provided by existing clojure Trapperkeeper services from the Ruby code in such a Rack application.
 This code isn't necessarily production quality yet, but if you're interested, have a look at the [trapperkeeper-ruby project on github](https://github.com/puppetlabs/trapperkeeper-ruby).

 ## Dev Practices

-There's nothing really special about developing a trapperkeeper application as compared to any other clojure application, but there are a couple of things we've found useful:
+There's nothing really special about developing a Trapperkeeper application as compared to any other clojure application, but there are a couple of things we've found useful:

 ### Leinengen's `checkouts` feature

-Since trapperkeeper is intended to help modularize applications, it also increases the likelihood that you'll end up working with more than one code base / git repo at the same time.
+Since Trapperkeeper is intended to help modularize applications, it also increases the likelihood that you'll end up working with more than one code base / git repo at the same time.
 When you find yourself in this situation, leinengen's [checkouts](http://jakemccrary.com/blog/2012/03/28/working-on-multiple-clojure-projects-at-once/)